-Borouge was founded by and is still owned by two major players in the global oil and chemical markets.
+Borouge was founded by, and is owned, by two major players in the global oil and chemical industry.

 The Abu Dhabi National Oil Company (ADNOC) is one of the world's leading oil and gas companies.
 It operates across the entire hydrocarbon value chain, through a network of fully-integrated businesses, with interests that range from exploration, production, storage, refining and distribution, to the development of sophisticated, value-added petrochemical products for fast-paced industries.
 Since 1971, ADNOC has been the primary catalyst for Abu Dhabi’s growth and diversification, managing, producing and preserving the emirate’s hydrocarbon reserves on behalf of the Abu Dhabi Government.

 Borealis is a leading provider of innovative solutions in the fields of polyolefins, base chemicals and fertilisers with its head office in Vienna, Austria.
 Borealis provides services and products to customers around the world in collaboration with Borouge, a joint venture with the Abu Dhabi National Oil Company (ADNOC).
 Building on its proprietary Borstar® and Borlink™ technologies and more than 50 years of combined experience in polyolefins, Borealis and Borouge support key industries with a wide range of applications in the areas of energy, mobility, infrastructure, agriculture, healthcare and packaging.